yatharth0610/MTH511/README.md

-# MTH511
+# MTH 511

-Houses work I did as part of the course on Statistical Simulation and Data Analysis
+This repo contains solutions of some of the specific problems, I attempted from the problem set and also the code for solving the task provided as the mini-project.